tonethar/IGME-330-Spring-2019/exams/midterm-inclass-review.md

 ## VII.
 Answer Sheet

 - Copy the text below into a text file
 - Test yourself!
-Answer the questions without using ypur neighbor or the Internet
+Answer the questions without using your neighbor or the Internet

 <hr><hr>

 **I. Variable Scope**

-1)
+1) &lt;your answer here>
-2)
+2) &lt;your answer here>
 3)
 4)
 5)